-Thinking about it in these terms makes it easy to see the relationship between sales and marketing function; the purpose of marketing is to create sales opportunities for a company’s products and services.
-One way to acquire leads is through a search engine optimisation (SEO) marketing strategy.
-Many people are suspicious of SEO and this is most probably because it began as a bit of a dark art about a decade ago.
+The purpose of marketing is to create sales opportunities for a company’s products and services.
+One way to acquire leads is through search engine optimisation.
+Many people are suspicious of SEO, and this is most probably because it began as a ‘dark art’ about a decade ago.
 These days, nothing could be further from the truth.
-The aim of search engine optimisation is to wave a flag of welcome to Google’s army of digital robots, which ceaselessly crawl every page of every website around the world, in order to feed information into their data repository.
-This is then used to solve a hugely complicated algorithm which is recomputed on an ongoing basis, the essence of which is simply to deliver the best possible results for their customers.
+Its aim is to wave a friendly flag of welcome to Google’s army of digital robots, which ceaselessly crawl every page of every website around the world, in order to feed information into their huge data repository.
+This information is used to solve a hugely complicated algorithm which is recomputed on an ongoing basis, the essence of which continually delivers the best possible results for their customers.

 An integrated approach

-Of course, all companies are different and each will therefore have its own specific marketing strategy, based on a clear understanding of the target market they are selling to and the features and benefits of their business that make them stand out from the crowd.
-The marketing plan will ultimately depend on a wide range of factors and will also be informed by what competitors are doing.
+Of course, all companies are different and each will, therefore, require its own bespoke marketing strategy, based on a clear understanding of the target market they are selling to and the features and benefits that make them stand out from the crowd.
+A strategic marketing plan will ultimately depend on a wide range of factors and will be informed by what competitors are doing too.
 A customer acquisition strategy will almost always take the form of an integrated approach that includes both digital and non-digital media.

 Cold calling is (for most organisations) not an effective sales solution.
-Ringing up hundreds of companies every day in the hope that one might get through to the right person at the right time is a real ‘finding the needle in a haystack” approach – plus most people dislike receiving sales calls and they can have a negative impact on your company too.
-It’s a much better strategy to make sure you are easy to find when people need your services, which it is why it important to have a marketing plan in place.
-This article explains how to create a successful SEO strategy for your business.
+Ringing up hundreds of companies every day in the hope that you get through to the right person at the right time is a real ‘finding the needle in a haystack” approach – plus, most people dislike receiving sales calls and they can have a negative impact on your company too.
+It’s a much better strategy to make sure you are easy to find when people need your services, which is why it important to have a marketing plan in place.
+This article explains how to create a successful SEO marketing strategy for your business.

-It is worth noting that SEO might not be the best) strategy for your business.
-For example, an SEO strategy is not for those wanting instant results – it can take months if not years to see the fruits of your labour.
-And, dependent upon the industry sector you are working in, it might take a significant amount of activity each month before your business hits the first page of Google.
+It is worth noting that SEO might not be the best strategy for your business.
+For example, an SEO strategy is not for those wanting instant results – it can take months if not years for the fruits of your labour to be seen.
+And, dependent upon the maturity, size, and competitiveness of your industry sector, it might take a significant amount of activity each month before your business hits the first page of Google too.

-Because of the time lag before SEO delivers results, we recommend as part of the planning process that a company invests in a short-term PPC (pay per click) advertising campaign on Google AdWords to identify which keywords deliver the best results in terms of quality and quantity before proceeding with SEO.
+Because of the time lag before SEO delivers results and the large investment involved, we recommend that a company invests in a short-term PPC (pay per click) advertising campaign on Google AdWords to establish which keywords are likely to deliver the best results in terms of quality and quantity before proceeding with SEO.
 Typically, a business will generate 80% of its leads from 20% of its keywords – this process will find out for sure what those keywords are.
 There is nothing to stop you continuing with a PPC campaign for non-core keywords if there is a benefit to doing so.

-An SEO marketing strategy requires an investment in content marketing, such as blogs which support your keyword strategy and talk about subject matter likely to be of interest to prospect customers.
-Content media forms also include elements such as videos hosted on YouTube (which is owned by Google), presentations hosted on SlideShare (which is owned by LinkedIn, which in turn is owned by Microsoft) and other content hosted both on your website and on third party repositories (such as Pinterest and Vimeo.
+An SEO marketing strategy requires an investment in content marketing, such as blogs which support your keyword strategy and talk about subject matter likely to be of interest to your prospect customers.
+Content media forms also include elements such as videos hosted on YouTube (which is owned by Google), presentations hosted on SlideShare (which is owned by LinkedIn, which in turn is owned by Microsoft) and other content hosted both on your website and on other third-party repositories such as Pinterest and Vimeo.
 A top tip, however, is always making sure that you write first and foremost for your customers rather than for search engines.
 And whilst there is a lot of debate about what length a blog should be, don’t let this truism lull you into thinking short blogs are OK.
 Longer blogs do tend to have more value.
 Or, if you do feel more comfortable writing shorter blogs, then make sure you write more of them..!

 Another key element is social media marketing.
 This means creating social media sites that are relevant to your business – these typically include Facebook, Instagram, Twitter, LinkedIn, Snapchat and YouTube, though the correct social platforms to use will of course depend on your customer base.
 They also need to be active, which means an investment in regular and consistent posting.
 You also need plenty of followers and you will benefit from engagement too, so make sure that your strategy is as interactive as possible.